West Virginia's Huggins agrees to $1M pay cut, 3-game suspension for homophobic slur

-Bob Huggins has agreed to a three-game suspension and a $1 million salary reduction and will be required to meet with LGBTQ+ leaders for using a homophobic slur during a radio interview, the university announced Wednesday.
+Bob Huggins has agreed to a three-game suspension, a $1 million salary reduction and sensitivity training for using a homophobic slur during a radio interview, the university announced Wednesday.

 The agreement allows Huggins to keep his job as the school's basketball coach, but the blunder will leave a lasting mark on his Hall of Fame career.